|

 did not know how to use it!)
 He could not reach his useless hand grenades

 on the bike rack.
-Instead, he grabbed and raised his bicycle by the frame
+Instead, he grabbed and raised his bicycle by the frame pulling

-his back.
+back.
 Then

-all the SS infantry company soldiers who were drinking,
+all the SS infantry company soldiers who were drinking, took up their rifles

-took up their rifles and submachine guns and began to shoot at my father who
+and submachine guns and began to shoot at my father who ran on all fours,

-escape.
+rolling on the ground, around the village place to exit and escape.
 Today, one can see these three foot high bullet holes in each house and

 in the wall of the old church.
 Father escaped, in the night to return to his father‑in‑law's